 I live in a converted studio apartment.

-Next, let’s see how you can describe the inside of your home in more detail.
+Next, let’s continue talking about your home and see how you can describe the inside of your home in more detail.

 2. Describing Your Home

 If you want to describe your home, what can you talk about?
 Well, you could start by talking about what rooms it has.

 My house has two bedrooms, a kitchen, a living room and a garden.

 It’s always better to add adjectives or details to make your speaking more interesting!
 Let’s try:

 My house has two small bedrooms, a kitchen with a dining table, a living room with big windows and a small garden.